Vampire Academy (film): Accolades

 The film garnered nominations at the 2014 Teen Choice Awards for Choice Movie: Comedy and Choice Movie Actress: Comedy for Deutch, but lost both awards to The Other Woman and Emma Roberts for We're the Millers, respectively.

 Canceled sequel and reboot

-Following the movie financial failure, no adaptation of the second novel, Frostbite, was announced.
+Following the movie's financial failure, no adaptation of the second novel, Frostbite, was announced.
 On August 4, 2014, Preger Entertainment announced on MTV website that they had found investors for a sequel.
 However to convince them that there's enough demand, they launched a fundraising campaign on Indiegogo to help fund the rest of the production cost.
 The campaign was launched on August 6, 2014 and Piers Ashworth was hired to write a script.
 The campaign failed to reach its goal, resulting in the project cancellation.

 On May 19, 2021, it was announced that Peacock had given a series order for a Vampire Academy reboot television series by Julie Plec.
 The series premiered in 2022 but was canceled by Peacock after one season.